basiliscos/cpp-bredis/README.md

 c.async_read(rx_buff, notification_callback);
 ```

-See `examples/stream-parse.cpp` for the full example
+See `examples/stream-parse.cpp` for the full example.

 ## Transactions

-There is no specific support for transactions in bredis, but you can easily build your own for you needs.
+There is no specific support for transactions in bredis, but you can easily build your own for your needs.

-First, wrap your commands into tranaction:
+First, wrap your commands into a transaction:

 ```cpp